Marlin Fishing the Galápagos Islands

 Ecuagringo packages include staying at Casa Playa Mann Hotel.
 Two guests per air-conditioned bedroom with queen bed and private bathroom.

 Optional Tours are available.
-Visit other islands and take in snorkeling and diving tours, bird wtaching, hiking to volcano craters and more...
-The massing of sardines on the many seamounts and banks around San Cristobal Island attract striped marlin, blue marlin, black marlin, tuna, dolphins, orcas, sea lions, sharks, birds, and other marine species.
+Visit other islands and take in snorkeling and diving tours, bird watching, hiking to volcano craters, and more...
+The massing of sardines on the many seamounts and banks around San Cristobal Island attracts striped marlin, blue marlin, black marlin, tuna, dolphins, orcas, sea lions, sharks, birds, and other marine species.

 Grander Marlin - Isabela Island